ann-cooper/favicon-finder/README.md

 1. The project should adhere to best practices of software design.
     1. This might include, but is not limited to, things like: running the project in Docker, writing unit tests, incorporating a linting suite, writing documentation, etc. None of these specific features are required; rather, they are just suggestions based on successful projects we've seen in the past.
 It's better to finish one of these items than it is to submit several incomplete items.

-### General Notes

-1. This assessment is used instead of a white-board coding interview during the final round of the hiring process; as such your submission should be representative of your skillset and what you bring to Wayfair.
-2. Usage of third-party libraries, frameworks and APIs is permitted.
-When evaluating whether, and which, libraries/frameworks/APIs to use, follow the same guidelines as you do in the real-world.

-## Submission

-1. Create a branch on which to implement your solution.
-While not a requirement, structuring your code into logical commits with explanatory commit messages will be helpful for the reviewer in understanding your process.
-1. When you finish your work and are done developing the project, create a PR to the `main` branch.
-   1. This should be *at least 1 day* before your scheduled final round interview to give the interviewers time to review the code.
-   1. Send an email to your contact person who originally sent the task details confirming the submission
-1. Please ensure the project does not include your name or other identifying information.
-1. Please do not upload your work to a public GitHub repository or distribute elsewhere.

 ## Evaluation

 When assessing the project, we will be looking for a few things: